hwdsl2/self-hosted-ai-stack/stacks/code-assistant/README.md

 | **[MCP Gateway](https://github.com/hwdsl2/docker-mcp-gateway)** | Provides MCP tools (filesystem, fetch, GitHub, search, databases) to AI clients | `3000` |
 | **[Embeddings](https://github.com/hwdsl2/docker-embeddings)** | Converts text to vectors for semantic search and RAG | `8000` |

+> [!IMPORTANT]
-> **Note:** The lightweight stacks use shared default container names, ports, and Docker volume names.
+> The lightweight stacks use shared default container names, ports, and Docker volume names.
 Run one stack variant at a time with the default compose files; stop the current variant before switching to another.

 Default access: